43081j/43081j.github.io/_posts/2018-08-12-future-of-polymer.md

 around the same time the Polymer team were working on building 3.x and lit-html.

 Polymer 3.x and [lit-element](https://github.com/polymer/lit-element) seem
 to achieve the same goal in different ways.
-In fact, the `LitElement` class even inherits some of Polymer's core mixins for property logic.

 **So where do we go after Polymer 2.x?**